krushton/iolab-lecture16/README.md

 <p>For each earthquake, create a marker and put it on the map.
 Give each marker a title that contains the magnitude of the quake.
 See the following link for information about the structure of the data http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php</p>

 <p>Intermediate: Use circles instead of markers, and make the radius of the circle correspond to the magnitude of the quake.</p>
+<p>Intermediate: Make the color of the marker match the severity of the quake.</p>

 <p>Advanced: Create a heatmap instead
 See: https://developers.google.com/maps/documentation/javascript/examples/layer-heatmap</p>